 One of the best political documentaries last year, "Better This World" examines the government's crackdowns on civil disobedience, the ubiquity of surveillance and the injustice of our justice system.
 One of the most compelling characters in that taut, tense story of two boyhood friends who go from political neophytes to would-be domestic terrorists, accused of planning violent acts at the 2008 G.O.P.
 Convention, was Brandon Darby, the anarchist activist turned F.B.I. informant who may have helped instigate the very crimes the young men were convicted of.
-In a worthy quasi-sequel to "Better this World," Jamie Meltzer's "Informant"--which screens today at DOC NYC--presents the story from Darby's perspective, offering his own personal, paranoid justifications for his actions.
+In a worthy quasi-sequel to "Better this World," Jamie Meltzer's "Informant"--which opens in NYC this week--presents the story from Darby's perspective, offering his own personal, paranoid justifications for his actions.

 A kind of "Fog of War" for the age of Occupy, Meltzer lets Darby tell his own story and reveal his own inadvertent weaknesses.
 While other interviewees--those who knew Darby, from long-time fellow activists to "Better this World's" David McKay--counter Darby's narrative, it is Darby who emerges as his own complex unreliable narrator, a tough, self-righteous man bent on saving the world who doesn't appear to know how to save himself.

 It's a testament to the film that Darby doesn't seem all that bad.
 He just seems confused (and utterly paranoid, with at least two guns in his home), seeking to rationalize his move from anti-government activist to government stool pigeon.